Connect with us

 Kenya, the largest economy in East Africa, continues to attract a high number of global roofing companies seeking to tap into the country’s booming real estate industry.

-The roofing giants are increasingly finding Kenya as a favourable investment destination thanks to the country’s rapidly expanding middle class that has a refined taste for high quality products.
+The roofing giants are finding Kenya a favourable investment destination thanks to the country’s rapidly expanding middle class that has a refined taste for high-quality products.

-South Korean steel roof tile maker Feroof is an example of the global firms that are aggressively marketing their roofing products in Kenya in a bid to establish a local presence.
+South Korean steel roof tile maker Feroof is one of the global firms aggressively marketing their roofing products in the country in a bid to establish a local presence.

-The company, which commands 5 per cent of South Korea’s stone chip-coated steel-roof market, is setting up roofing tile plant in Kenya as it seeks to increase its revenues locally.
+The company, which commands 5 per cent of South Korea’s stone chip-coated steel roof market, is setting up a roofing tile plant in Kenya as it seeks to increase its revenues locally.

-Park Seo Jeong, Feroof’s CEO was earlier quoted by local media as saying: “We have laid down a strategy to enter the [Kenyan] market with a view to increasing Feroof’s revenue locally”.
+Park Seo Jeong, Feroof’s CEO was earlier quoted by local media as saying: “We have laid down a strategy to enter the [Kenyan] market to increase Feroof’s revenue locally”.

-He was speaking during a visit to Galaxy Heritage Ltd., the main distributors of Feroof tiles in east and central Africa.
+He was speaking during a visit to Galaxy Heritage Ltd., the main distributor of Feroof tiles in East and Central Africa.

-Feroof follows the steps of Tile & Carpet Centre, which last year opened a roofing tile plant in Athi River.
-The plant manufactures Tactile —a stone coated steel roofing tile— which is sold regionally.
+Feroof follows the steps of Tile & Carpet, which last year opened a roofing tile plant in Athi River.
+The plant makes Tactile —a stone-coated steel roofing tile— which is sold regionally.

-The factory, which produces up to 12,000 roof tiles a day, is the first of its kind in Eastern Africa as most tile sellers in Kenya rely on imports, according to Sachin Sanghrajka, the director of Tile & Carpet Centre.
+The factory, which produces up to 12,000 roof tiles a day, is the first of its kind in Eastern Africa, according to Sachin Sanghrajka, the director of Tile & Carpet Centre.

 The roofing tiles that are made using Korean technology and Italian raw materials are said to be more durable than traditional galvanised steel and lighter than clay tiles.

-Tactile comes in three profiles; shingle, shake and classic, across a range of 18 different colours.
+Tactile comes in three profiles; shingle, shake and classic, across 18 different colours.

 Jane Mwangasha is a gifted reporter with a degree in Journalism from the University of Nairobi.
 Her passion for covering the latest in construction news is backed by years of experience in the industry.